alvarolop/datagrid-client/client-spring-queries/README.md

 https://docs.jboss.org/infinispan/9.3/apidocs/org/infinispan/client/hotrod/RemoteCache.html#keySet--

 The main burden is possibly the roundtrip of the remove() action.
-In RHDG 8 we will probably have a removeAsync() operation for this purpose.